Centralizers in the Group of Interval Exchange Transformations: Fundamental Discontinuities

-\begin{lem} Suppose that $T$ satisfies the i.d.o.c.
-Then every discontinuity of $T$, with the possible exception of $T^{-1}(0)$, is a fundamental discontinuity. \end{lem}

-\begin{proof} Let $p\in D(T)$ and suppose that $p\neq T^{-1}(0)$.
-Since $T$ satisfies the i.d.o.c., $T^n(p)\not\in D(T)$ for all $n<0$.
+\begin{lem} Suppose that $T$ satisfies the IDOC.
+Then every discontinuity of $T$, with the possible exception of $T^{-1}(0)$, is a fundamental discontinuity. \end{lem} \begin{proof} Let $p\in D(T)$ and suppose that $p\neq T^{-1}(0)$.
+Since $T$ satisfies the IDOC, $T^n(p)\not\in D(T)$ for all $n<0$.
 Let $n\geq 1$.
-Since $T$ satisfies the i.d.o.c., $T$ is continuous at all points in the forward orbit of $p$.
+Since $T$ satisfies the IDOC, $T$ is continuous at all points in the forward orbit of $p$.
 Since $T(p)$ is contained in the interior of $[0,1)$, it follows that $T^{n-1}$ is a translation on some open interval containing $T(p)$.
 Combining this with the fact that $T$ is discontinuous at $p$, it follows that $T^n$ is discontinuous at $p$.
 Since this is true for all $n\geq 1$, $p$ is a fundamental discontinuity of $T$. \end{proof}